sparshrex/TextAnalyser/README.md

 # #Text_Analyser with React Js and CSS and Javascript

-This website helps you to analyse and keep record of various text.
-It is also provide some modification to your paragraph like you want to convert all small case letter of paragraph to uppercase.
+#This website helps you to analyse and keep record of various text.
+#It is also provide some modification to your paragraph like you want to convert all small case letter of paragraph to uppercase.
+#It also helps you to reduce extra space , count word and it has dark mode as per user's convenience.

 This is made by me - Sparsh Verma Github Link- https://github.com/sparshrex